Why Does Time Go By So Fast When You Sleep?

 During slow-wave sleep, time can feel as though it’s passing much quicker.
 At least when you wake up, this can be the case.

 Due to your brain being completely disengaged, you have none of your usual reference points for time that you have when you’re awake.
-There’s no clock or sunlight to give you an impression of how much time has passed.
+There’s no clock or sunlight, or additional sensory inputs to give you an impression of how much time has passed.

 Slow-wave sleep can make it seem like you’ve blinked and hours have passed because there is nothing conscious happening in your brain.